 We expect further progress in the delivery of strategy and earnings resilience in FY22.
 In our first quarter, demand is expected to be generally in line with recent trends, though margins will be impacted by higher raw material and international freight costs.

 COVID-19 continues to create market uncertainty.
-An update on trading will be provided at the AGM on 17th November 2021.
+An update on trading will be provided at the AGM.